dhyanio/discache/README.md

-# Distributed Cache in Golang
+# Discache : Distributed Cache in Golang

-Distributed cache server is a powerfull cache server written in golang.
+Discache is a powerfull cache server written in golang.

 # TODO
+- Makr LRU Cache server
 - Use Advance Cobra dir structure.
-Learn first
 - Centalized logging, make it more advance and easy to use.
-Use func as type for Opts IDK
+Use func as type for Opts
 - Documentations and Improve code
 - Use more context